 On 27 February 2017 the Lord Chancellor in the UK significantly reduced the personal injury discount rate (known as the Ogden rate) from 2.5% to minus 0.75%.
 The new rate was effective from 20 March 2017.
-As a result of this event the earnings of both insurers and reinsurers of UK motor business have been hit by reserve strengthening.
-Faced with this increased cost burden both insurers and reinsurers alike will be looking to increase rates; the extent of these increases will vary depending on the nature of portfolio and structure of the reinsurances that are in place.
+As a result of this event the earnings of both insurers and reinsurers of UK motor business were hit by reserve strengthening and they sought to increase rates; the extent of increases achieved varied depending on the nature of portfolio and structure of the reinsurances that are in place.